 “Everything I do, I do with passion, integrity and with the best knowledge available to me.
 I do believe that we can create a more balanced and healthy lifestyle together.
 A holistic and individual approach to promote health feels natural and logical to me.
 Body, mind and soul are inseparable for me and need to be considered as a whole.
-By creating more body-awareness, and a greater understanding of movement and a healthy lifestyle we become empowered to live a happy and fulfilling life!”
+By creating more body-awareness, and a greater understanding of movement and a healthy lifestyle we become empowered to live a happy and fulfilling life!
+I also work with public education and am passionate about informing people about how our bodies work and that it is possible to get rid of both small and large problems with simple means.”
 Patricia Bohlen

 By the time I was 29, working in the fashion industry for over 10 years, I realized that working as employee in the corporate world wasn’t for me anymore.
 I spend too much time doing something that did not make me happy.
 I felt neither appreciated nor respected.
 I wasn’t doing anything really life-changing where I could feel proud of myself at the end of the day.
 I felt like I had to spend my time on something more important, long lasting and satisfying; something I would be really passionate about and could really get behind.
 It was years after that I realized I wanted to help support people in a different way: solve real problems that matter for someone, “serve” others in a way that they feel empowered, help others to grow in a humble and respectful way, encourage others to take responsibility for themselves and their bodies.